Tab-SE/embedding_playbook/docs/INSTALLATION.md

 > NOTE: Learn more about [forking repositories here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

 Of these options, hosting on Vercel is the most straightforward and the recommended path for beginners.
-It mostly consists of forking the repository, creating a free account on Vercel, connecting your profile to Github and importing project.
+It mostly consists of forking the repository, creating a free account on Vercel, connecting your profile to Github and importing your forked project.